timbr core

 Timbr enables agile data modeling using SQL ontologies that align with real-world meaning.

-Users can build models bottom-up from existing schemas, top-down using SQL DDL, or automatically via LLM-assisted generation, catalog conversion, or OWL imports.
+Users can build models bottom-up from existing schemas, top-down using SQL DDL, or automatically via AI-assisted generation, catalog conversion, or OWL imports.

 This flexible approach supports both no-code modeling and advanced, pipeline-integrated development in notebooks or through APIs.